 P2 Educator of the Year: Mary Butow, Toxics Use Reduction Institute, Massachusetts

 Mary Butow is the librarian of the Toxics Use Reduction, and in that position has provided research support for the Science Advisory Board and to a many others for many years.
+She is always delighted to help anyone understand chemicals and how to reduce risks from using them.
 She provides the excellent training “Beyond the MSDS”, taking students, researchers, concerned citizens, industrial engineers, product designers, other professionals through the bewildering maze of chemical databases and resources on chemical safety.
-Making these extensive and underutilized knowledge resources available to help people understand chemical risks, compare them, and reduce them, is a critical step in developing safer practices and processes.
+Her job, conducted with unfailing cheer and a determination to help, is not easy – finding hazard information about new or obscure substances is difficult, but Mary makes it manageable.
+Making these extensive and underutilized knowledge resources available to help people understand chemical risks, compare them, and reduce them, is a critical step in developing safer practices and processes, and the reward is given in recognition of what Mary has already done, and the hopes that she will continue doing it.

 P2 Program: Widmer Brothers Brewery, Portland Oregon